glowkeeper/P3D/docs/assignment/assignment.md

 Record a short video (around two-minutes), which shows you exploring the scene you have created with your TFPC.
 However, it must include the following:

-1. A building which your TFPC enters by opening a door. they should close the door, too.
+1. A building which your TFPC enters by opening a door.
+They should close the door, too
 2. Spawn an object in front of your TFPC
 3. The TFPC should pick up the item and take it up to the second floor of the building within your scene
-4. The TFPC should throw the object back down the stairs
+4. The TFPC should throw the object down to the ground floor

 ### The Report